teonet-go/teos3/README.md

 The `s3cp` application copy file to/from S3 storage.

-The S3 storage credintals may be set in application parameters or in environment variables:
+The S3 storage credentials may be set in application parameters or in environment variables:

     TEOS3_ACCESSKEY -- S3 storage Access key